scottmuc/scottmuc.github.com/source/_posts/2014-11-05-joining-soundcloud-and-moving-to-berlin.markdown

 ### Choosing What Scares You

 SoundCloud felt like the riskier and scarier option to me which usually means a greater chance to grow and learn.
-Don't get me wrong, Cloudfoundry would been a great chance to grow and learn, but I felt that it would be focused in the technology spectrum.
+Don't get me wrong, Cloud Foundry would been a great chance to grow and learn, but I felt that it would be focused in the technology spectrum.
 There looks to be more potential to grow as a person with SoundCloud.

 ### Learning a Language (That's Not a Programming Language)